desheffer/nix-config/docs/nixos.md

 cat /mnt/etc/nixos/hardware-configuration.nix
 ```

-On an existing machine, clone the `desheffer/secrets` repository.
-Add the key
-from the previous step and rekey secrets.
-Commit the changes and push.

-On an existing machine, clone the `desheffer/nix-config` repository.
-Checkout a
+On the existing machine, clone the `desheffer/nix-config` repository.
+Create a
-new `BRANCH`, if desired.
-Pull in any changes from the `desheffer/secrets`
-repository.
+new `BRANCH`.
 Create a configuration for the new machine and assign it a
 `HOSTNAME`.
-Use the hardware configuration from the previous step as needed.
+Use the hardware configuration from the previous step, as needed.

+On the existing machine, clone the `desheffer/secrets` repository.
+Add the key
+from the previous step.
+Follow the instructions in that repository to rekey
+secrets.
 Commit the changes and push.
+Back in `desheffer/nix-config`, pull in
+the changes using `nix flake lock --update-input secrets`.

+On the existing machine, commit and push the configuration for the new machine.

 Run the install (replace `BRANCH` and `HOSTNAME` using the values from above):